-Since its founding at Pentecost, the Church has struggled to neither isolate itself from the world nor be absorbed by the surrounding culture.
+Since its founding at Pentecost, the church has struggled neither to isolate itself from the world nor to be absorbed by the surrounding culture.
 Speaking to this tension, Alistair Begg challenges us to see how Daniel honorably engaged in Babylonian culture while remaining steadfast in His obedience to God’s law.
-Like Daniel, the Church is to be in the mainstream of culture yet remain distinct from it.
+Like Daniel, the church is to be in the mainstream of culture yet remain distinct from it.

 1It pleased Darius to set over the kingdom 120 satraps, to be throughout the whole kingdom; 2and over them three high officials, of whom Daniel was one, to whom these satraps should give account, so that the king might suffer no loss.
 3Then this Daniel became distinguished above all the other high officials and satraps, because an excellent spirit was in him.
 And the king planned to set him over the whole kingdom.
 4Then the high officials and the satraps sought to find a ground for complaint against Daniel with regard to the kingdom, but they could find no ground for complaint or any fault, because he was faithful, and no error or fault was found in him.
 5Then these men said, “We shall not find any ground for complaint against this Daniel unless we find it in connection with the law of his God.”